 - Awake/twilight sedation.

 Surgery performed in this price range will not be carried out by an accredited Plastic Surgeon, under General Anaesthetic in a Hospital.
 It may be performed by a GP or doctor who specialises in an area other than Plastic Surgery.
-Because of this your ‘Surgeon’ might not have the skills required to customise your procedure to your wants and needs, you might also find they do not have Hospital admitting rights should you have complications during surgery.
+Because of this, your ‘Surgeon’ might not have the skills required to customise your procedure to not only your wants but also your needs.
+You might also discover that they do not have Hospital admitting rights if there are complications during surgery.

 As a Patient in the low-cost category you might discover that there are things that are not included that you would expect to be, such as but not restricted to;